CosmaLab/OligoPaint_design/README.md

 ## Homology design - OligoMiner
 1. Select region(s) of interest.
 In the UCSC Genome Browser, go to View -> DNA and introduce the desired region.
 If possible, use hard-masked sequences (repetitive regions masked by Ns).
 This will depend on the labelling density after OligoMiner design.
 The sequences are in FASTA file and should be saved in a text file with .fasta extension.
 2. Use the OligoMiner to design the homology region of the probes. http://oligominerapp.org.
-For individual probes, go to Input-Single and upload the .fasta file.
+For individual probes, go to Input-Single and upload the `.fasta file`.
 Tune the parameters as required and run analysis.
-3. When done, download the .csv file corresponding to the RESULTS – Probes Set and RESULTS- Experimental Parameters for future reference.
+3. When done, download the `.csv file` corresponding to the RESULTS – Probes Set and RESULTS- Experimental Parameters for future reference.

 ## Mainstreet and backstreet assembly - OligoLego
 1. Download the OligoLego repository from GitHub: https://github.com/gnir/OligoLego.
-Follow the indications for installation in the README.md file, namely:
+Follow the indications for installation in the `README.md` file, namely:
-- Add appending folder to MATLAB startup.m file.
+- Add appending folder to MATLAB `startup.m` file.
 The startup.m file should be in C:\Users\$username\MATLAB.
 To check the exact path open MATLAB and type userpath in the command line.
-- If the file is not present, copy the AppendingStartup.m in the location described above, then change its name to startup.m.
+- If the file is not present, copy the `AppendingStartup.m` in the location described above, then change its name to `startup.m`.
 Then, modify the path location to that where the Appending filder from the GitHub repository is located.

 2. Design intersected text files for MS and BS containing homology regions.
 There are three possibilities of design requiring different combinations of intersected text files.

 ![image](https://github.com/CosmaLab/OligoPaint_design/assets/93983592/c3024e5f-a448-4e56-a7b3-917871a4e8a9)

   - Case 1: MS contains a universal primer and a locus-specific primer, as well as the street for the labelled secondary probe.
 BS only contains universal primer, so cannot be used for imaging / barcoding.

   - Case 2: MS and BS contain locus-specific primers and streets.
 These can be used for further barcoding or for stronger signal if the same sequences are added in the MS and BS.

   - Case 3: like case 2, also including a toehold sequence to allow sequential hybridization imaging.

-The intersected files (Main_isected.txt and Back_isected.txt) are BED-like files containing 9 tab-separated columns, corresponding to information in the .csv derived using OligoMiner:
+The intersected files (`Main_isected.txt` and `Back_isected.txt`) are BED-like files containing 9 tab-separated columns, corresponding to information in the .csv derived using OligoMiner:

 chr12&nbsp;&nbsp;&nbsp;&nbsp;7180500&nbsp;&nbsp;&nbsp;&nbsp;7214499&nbsp;&nbsp;&nbsp;&nbsp;region1_PEX5&nbsp;&nbsp;&nbsp;&nbsp;chr12&nbsp;&nbsp;&nbsp;&nbsp;7180812&nbsp;&nbsp;&nbsp;&nbsp;7180851&nbsp;&nbsp;&nbsp;&nbsp;AACTCATGACTTGGATATCGTTACCAAGTGGAGGAAATGG&nbsp;&nbsp;&nbsp;&nbsp;42.06